Amboseli National Park’s Wildlife Census.

 Involving local volunteers fosters community engagement, promoting environmental awareness and stewardship.
 Moreover, this data wields significant influence in advocacy, guiding policy decisions that advance wildlife and habitat protection.

-As the census data is analyzed, it will guide the future of Amboseli’s conservation efforts.
+As the census data is analysed, it will guide the future of Amboseli’s conservation efforts.
 With CHD Conservation Kenya’s expertise and the passion of local volunteers, we anticipate a brighter future for Amboseli’s wildlife and the preservation of our natural wonders.